EXPLORE THE CHART TO SEE HOW MENQUADFI ALIGNS WITH THE ACIP IMMUNIZATION SCHEDULE1,2

 MenQuadfi should not be administered to anyone who has had a severe allergic reaction to any component of the vaccine, or after a previous dose of MenQuadfi or any other tetanus toxoid-containing vaccine.

-Some individuals with altered immunocompetence, including some individuals receiving immunosuppressant therapy, may have reduced immune responses to MenQuadfi.
-Persons with certain complement deficiencies and persons receiving treatment that inhibits terminal complement activation (eg, eculizumab) are at increased risk for invasive disease caused by N meningitidis, including invasive disease caused by serogroups A, C, W, and Y, even if they develop antibodies following vaccination with MenQuadfi.
+Some individuals with altered immunocompetence, including some receiving immunosuppressant therapy, may have reduced immune responses to MenQuadfi.
+Persons with certain complement deficiencies and those receiving treatment that inhibits terminal complement activation (eg, eculizumab) are at increased risk for invasive disease caused by N meningitidis, including serogroups A, C, W, and Y, even if they develop antibodies following vaccination with MenQuadfi.

 Guillain-Barré syndrome (GBS) has been reported in temporal relationship following administration of another US-licensed meningococcal quadrivalent polysaccharide conjugate vaccine.
 The decision to give MenQuadfi to persons with a history of GBS should take into account the expected benefits and potential risks.